-… explores how places can be designed collaboratively to make pedestrian mobility easy, enjoyable and meaningful for older people.
+The Mobility, Mood and Place (MMP) research project has been exploring how places can be designed collaboratively to make pedestrian mobility easy, enjoyable and meaningful into oldest age.

 background image: co-creative design work by Masters of Architecture 2014 graduates, Stephanie Sharpe, Roseanne Knight and Jonathon Phillips.